What Is An Intervention?

 - The Intervention – The actual intervention is where the addicted individual is confronted about their addiction.
-The intervention is often held at a safe and controlled location.
+It is often held at a safe and controlled location.
 This is the time when treatment options are offered and consequences are issued.
 The main objective at this point is for the addict to choose recovery and enter a rehabilitation program.

 - Continued Maintenance – This step includes everyone involved in the intervention.
 It is important for the addicted person and his or her loved ones to be involved in continued counseling.
-The intervention group now needs to transform into a type of support group and commit to making the changes needed to help ensure a successful recovery and preventing a relapse.
+The group now needs to transform into a type of support group and commit to making the changes needed to help ensure a successful recovery and preventing a relapse.

 It is imperative that the intervention is carefully planned and executed.
 This is a critical time in the addicted individual’s life.
 If the intervention is poorly planned or goes wrong, the situation can become worse.
 The addict may choose to dive deeper into the addiction because they feel betrayed or attacked.
-Remember to keep the intervention calm, the lines of communication open and the objective clear: get the addict into treatment.
+Remember to keep the meeting calm, the lines of communication open and the objective clear: get the addict into treatment.

 When is an Intervention Needed?